JoaoGFarias/JoaoGFarias.github.io/_posts/2020-10-09-three_exercises.markdown

 The [Internet's Login Page](https://the-internet.herokuapp.com/login) displays a typical... login page, with a title, a subtitle text.
 At its core are the user credentials fields and a big **_Login_** button.
 In this Kata we will exercise your skill in writing Page Objects, incrementally creating abstractions and new tests — enabling us to have maintainable and extendable code.

-## The Step Zero
+## Step Zero

 The first step will take is to perform the login itself.

-The Kata consist of writing a test that will:
+The Kata consists of writing a test that will:

 1 — Go to the [Internet's Login Page](https://the-internet.herokuapp.com/login);
 2 — Enter the correct username ("tomsmith") and password ("SuperSecretPassword!");